acdcjunior/pocket-stars/_doc/adr/0004-do-not-use-any-css-framework.md

 - the app is simple,
 - the styles are pre-defined and available at figma,
-- the modal component (which is tricky to implement manually) can be handled using a specific modal jQuery plugin.
+- the company probably already has a design system in place which would have the custom style readily available.

 We decide it is not necessary to use any CSS framework such as Bootstrap or Tailwind.